Patricia A. Matthew Named Distinguished Visiting Scholar

 The Center explains that “the scholars were chosen from a highly competitive pool generated through the Center for Diversity Innovation’s extensive national outreach and recruitment efforts.

 Applications were received from outstanding candidates from more than 20 academic disciplines and fields, and four different units at UB.”

-“We are excited to welcome these distinguished scholars to UB, who I know will have broad impact on our campus and community, contributing individually and collectively to a dynamic interdisciplinary environment at UB – expanding opportunities for our students and faculty to innovate in their scholarly and creative endeavors, and ultimately, enhancing the success of our students and faculty,” said University at Buffalo Provost A. Scott Weber.
+“We are excited to welcome these distinguished scholars to UB, who I know will have broad impact on our campus and community, contributing individually and collectively to a dynamic interdisciplinary environment at UB – expanding opportunities for our students and faculty to innovate in their scholarly and creative endeavors, and ultimately, enhancing the success of our students and faculty,” said University of Buffalo Provost A. Scott Weber.

-“It’s one of the premier universities in the country for literary studies,” said Montclair State Provost and Vice President for Academic Affairs Willard Gingerich regarding the University at Buffalo.
+“It’s one of the premier universities in the country for literary studies,” said Montclair State Provost and Vice President for Academic Affairs Willard Gingerich regarding the University of Buffalo.
 “Dr. Matthew will not only inspire her peers in this program but will be immensely energized herself by this community and will return with even more to offer her colleagues and students in the Montclair State community while furthering her own very significant scholarship.”

 Read more about the UB Distinguished Visiting Scholars program here.